 From Kláštorisko over the Prielom Hornádu back to Podlesok

-Overnight stay and highlights in the Slovak Paradise National Park
+Overnight stay and hotels in the Slovak Paradise National Park

 We stay at the Hotel Petra Garni in the neighboring town of Hrabušice.
 Our accommodation is simple but very clean and there is an enclosed car park and a good breakfast buffet.
 The owner is very friendly and can speak German well.
 When we arrive, immediately after the greeting, he unsolicited show us where we can buy beer.
 Very sympathetic.
 So I can fully recommend the hotel.
-However, there is not much to see in the village itself.
-But you can visit a nice church and some restaurants for refreshment after the hike.
+However, there are more great hotels in Hrabusice* for an overnight stay.
+You can also visit a nice church and some restaurants for refreshment after the hike.
 I can recommend the Raj restaurant especially for people who want traditional Slovak food.
 An alternative is the Jendrál restaurant with good slivovitz.

 The references marked with an asterisk (*) are so-called commission links.
 If you click on such a referral link and buy something, I get a small commission from the provider.
 For you, the price does not change!
 I see it as a small thank you for my work and look forward to any support.